Revolver is the seventh studio album by The Beatles, recorded in the spring of 1966 and released that August.

-- "Taxman" by George attacks the progressive tax laws introduced by Harold Wilson, which somehow failed to stop George from becoming a multi-millionaire.
+- "Taxman" by George attacks the progressive tax laws introduced by the Wilson Government, which despite their seemingly best effort failed to stop George from becoming a millionaire.
 It bears mentioning that 95% was the marginal tax rate; that is, all of George's income before he reached the 95% threshold was taxed at a lower value.
-(The song also mentions Wilson's rival Edward Heath for good measure.)
+As well as mentioning Harold Wilson himself, the song also mentions his rival Edward Heath.

 - "I'm Only Sleeping", based on John's laziness.